KerbalChris/KSAModding/docs/meta/code-doc-guide.md

 > **Assembly:** `Brutal.Core.Numerics.dll`
 ```

 ### Short description
 After the last tested version provide a short description for that specific code element.

+### Code example (optional)
+If you want to help users get up and running quickly include a small example of how to use the specific function or class.

 ### Function prototype
 After the description add a section that lists all function protoypes for a function.
 In case of class or struct list the constructors instead.
-For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2)
+For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2).

 ### Members (classes and structs)
 When writing documentation for classes or structs, if it has public members add a section for those as well.
-For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2)
+For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2).

 ### Methods (classes and structs)
 When writing documentation for classes or structs, if it has public methods add a section for those as well.
-For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2)
+For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2).

 ### Operators (classes and structs)
 When writing documentation for classes or structs, if it has public operators add a section for those as well.
-For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2)
+For a detailed example go to the [bool2 example](/KSAModding/advanced-internals/code-docs/Brutal/Numerics/bool2).